March 2026 DRAFT Minutes

-Minutes of the Annual Parish Meeting, to commence at 7:30pm on Monday the 9th of March in the Village Hall, Barrier Bank, Cowbit.
+Minutes of the Annual Parish Meeting held on Monday the 9th of March 2026 at 7.30pm in Cowbit Village Hall, Barrier Bank, Cowbit.

 Anthony Casson